 The broken spoke incident was still in the middle of phase one of the trip: the forests of southern Normandy.
 Unlike Americans, the French do not allow camping in their forests.
-For me this was difficult to understand: how can you appreciate a forest if you don’t fall asleep there, listen to it at night, and get to unzip your tent in the morning to a view of mists, trees, and forests?
+For me this was difficult to understand: how can you appreciate a forest if you don’t fall asleep there, listen to its sounds at night, and get to unzip your tent in the morning to a view of mists, trees, and forests?
 Their main method of enjoying the forests seemed to be to drive there early in the morning and go for a walk.

 In the Forêt Domaniale de Bellême I came across a French forester.
 His helmet was on, and he was standing by a car, hatchback open with a chainsaw in it.
 Since we were the only two people for kilometers around, I said “Bonjour!”.
 He said “Bonjour!” back, with a hint of a smile, like he was fascinated that someone was biking alone, here.
 I stopped.
 We talked for a few minutes about French politics, and American politics, and then I asked him about the camping thing.
 Why not?
 It seemed like such a waste of a forest.